kdpembile/kentisthebest/README.md

 - 👋 Hi, I’m @kentisthebest
-- 🌱 I’m currently learning various technology that was related on my field.
+- 🌱 I’m currently learning various technology that is related to my field
 - 👩‍💻 I want to be a full stack developer

 <!---